Vyral/jason-daniels/_posts/2020-07-07-whats-the-difference-between-buying-new-or-resale.md

 <center><em>I&rsquo;m explaining how buying a newly built home is different from resale.</em></center>

-<br>Many clients have asked what differentiates buying a newly built home versus a resale, so I’m diving into that topic today.
+<br>Many clients have asked what differentiates buying a newly built home from a resale, so I’m diving into that topic today.

-First, with a new build you get that brand-new feeling, get to choose the colors and finishes, and **you get a 12-month warranty for everything in the house**, and sometimes the structural warranty lasts years.
+First, with a new build, you get that brand-new feeling, the ability to choose the colors and finishes, and **a 12-month warranty for everything in the house** (sometimes the structural warranty lasts years).
 The procedure is also a bit different.
 You will need a real estate agent who knows the new construction process well to help guide you through it.
 There are different construction walk-throughs including frame or pre-drywall walks and final walks, and you need someone who knows what to look for.

 Another great thing about purchasing a new construction home is that there’s less competition for them.
 Currently here in Colorado, **we receive multiple offers on resale homes, and it’s a fight to win it**.
 However, with new construction, you’re locking in a lot, and building it from the ground up.
 A new construction home will also appreciate during the six to 12 months it’s being worked on, and appreciation rates are as high as 6% to 10% right now.